mattermost/docs/source/help/getting-started/signing-in.rst

 *Available in Enterprise Edition E20*

-When enabled by your System Admin, you can sign in using your Google account using a one-click sign in option.
+When enabled by your System Admin, you can sign in with your Google account using a one-click sign in option.

 .. image:: ../../images/sign-in-google-apps.png
   :alt: Sign in to Mattermost using your Google Apps credentials.